margaretmf/margaretmf.github.io/creativewriting.md

 Walking across the bridge
 I see the line of peopels' cars in afternoon rush hour with lights shining on the back of them all.

+The car with the right red blinker on talking to the car behind it with no blinker on going straight

 <br>